Quaternion: Algebraic properties

-Quaternions and the space geometry
+Quaternions and three-dimensional geometry

 The vector part of a quaternion can be interpreted as a coordinate vector in $\mathbb R^3;$ therefore, the algebraic operations of the quaternions reflect the geometry of $\mathbb R^3.$ Operations such as the vector dot and cross products can be defined in terms of quaternions, and this makes it possible to apply quaternion techniques wherever spatial vectors arise.
 A useful application of quaternions has been to interpolate the orientations of key-frames in computer graphics.

 For the remainder of this section, i, j, and k will denote both the three imaginary basis vectors of $\mathbb H$ and a basis for $\mathbb R^3.$ Replacing i by −i, j by −j, and k by −k sends a vector to its additive inverse, so the additive inverse of a vector is the same as its conjugate as a quaternion.
 For this reason, conjugation is sometimes called the spatial inverse.